Robert-Riordan-UCD/this-is-rob/content/posts/fabric/chalk-bucket.md

 status = "Done"
 +++

 I made this based on the [this video](https://www.youtube.com/watch?v=k9VXcxhBZAg), with some modifications.
-I used a thin foam sitched into each of the side to give the bucket more structure so it could hold it's shape and I used magnetic strips to seal the bucket instead of velco.
+I used a thin foam stitched into each of the side to give the bucket more structure so it could hold it's shape and I used magnetic strips to seal the bucket instead of velco.

 I used a cool fabric I found at an op-shop for the outside and a soft dish drying mat for the inside.
 The dish mat had padding inside that I used to add structure to the outside of the bucket.